-Like everything there are pros and cons to using WordPress and you need to be sure the pros outweigh the cons and that WordPress is the best option for the build of your website.
+Like everything there are Pros and Cons to using WordPress, you need to be sure the Pros outweigh the Cons.

 Here are some Pros and Cons of WordPress:

-1. Relatively Cheaper Website Design: Building, developing and maintaining a WordPress site on your own is far cheaper than hiring a professional to design and build the site for you, WordPress is free to download and also provides fairly cheap hosting plans as well.
+1. Relatively Cheaper Website Design: Building, developing and maintaining a WordPress site on your own is far cheaper than hiring a professional.
+WordPress is free to download and also provides fairly cheap hosting plans as well.

-2. WordPress are Mobile Friendly: At a time where most internet surfing it done on mobile devices it is important to have a responsive website, well most of WordPress’ themes are mobile friendly meaning you have a website that is already responsive without having to redesign the site again.
+2. WordPress is Mobile Friendly: Most internet surfing it done on mobile devices.
+Most of WordPress’ themes are mobile friendly, meaning you have a website that is already responsive without having to redesign the site again.

-3. SEO Ready: A WordPress site is built with everything an SEO ready site should have, constant codes for favourable Google indexing, customisable SEO components for each page and plugins dedicated to SEO are just some of the ways WordPress can help make your site competitive in the search engine results.
+3. SEO Ready: A WordPress site is built with everything you need for an SEO friendly website.
+Constant codes for favourable Google indexing, customisable SEO components for each page and plugins dedicated to SEO are just some of the ways WordPress can help make your site competitive.

-4. Wide Variety of Professional Themes: The platforms gives you a wide variety of professional themes to choose from, some themes are at a cost, but many bi corporations use WordPress themes because they are easy to use and professional.
+4. Wide Variety of Professional Themes: The platform gives you a wide variety of professional themes to choose from.
+Some themes are at a cost, but as they don’t break the bank, it can be worth it.

-5. Social Media Integration: WordPress allows you to integrate your business’ social media platforms without any hassle, you don’t need to login every time to update the platform with fresh content.
+5. Social Media Integration: WordPress allows you to integrate your business’ social media without any hassle.
+You don’t need to login every time to update the platform.
 The high level of social connectivity that WordPress offers ensures you can automatically update your account with one click.

-1. Theme and Plugin Costs: While the WordPress platform itself is free, the themes and plugins that are required afterwards come at a cost and the more you need to download and use the more the cost increases.
+1. Theme and Plugin Costs: While the WordPress platform itself is free.
+The themes and plugins that are required afterwards can come at a cost.
+The more you need and use the more the cost increases.

-2. Website Security: The fact that WordPress is the most widely used CMS system means that keeping cybercriminals away can be hard.
+2. Website Security: WordPress is the most widely used CMS system, meaning trying to keep cybercriminals away can sometimes be hard.
 It’s heavy reliance on plugin development by different people also increases the chances of malicious code slipping through to your sites functionality.